-interactiveStarted: With VAST 4, video playback and interactive playback now happen in parallel.
-So we need a separate way of tracking interactive start which might not happen at the same time as video start.
-The SIMID spec will define when this event should be fired.
+interactiveStart: With VAST 4, video playback and interactive creative playback now happens in parallel.
+Video playback and interactive creative start may not happen at the same time.
+A separate way of tracking the interactive creative start is needed.
+The interactive creative specification (SIMID, etc.) will define when this event should be fired.